ed-g/pg_schema_dataclip/README.md

 ## Granting access to dataclip views

-SELECT permissions for tables and views in the dataclip_schema only.
+`dataclip_user` should have SELECT permissions for tables and views in the dataclip_schema only.
 There are at least three options for how to manage this.

-1. When new views are created, (option A) grant access normally.
+1. Whenever new views are created, grant access normally.

 ```sql
     CREATE view dataclip_schema.foo AS select 'bar' AS bar;